 "Well, you have survived," he sounded almost disappointed.
 "The magic of the Potter family has recognised and accepted you as the Head of House.
 Congratulations."

 "Why, thank you, Grimaxe," he could not help snapping back, picking himself up from the floor and sitting down again.
 Honestly, he could have warned him at least.
 Apparently, goblins had not much use for decency either.

 The old goblin gave him a rather sharp grin.

 In the following hours they went through his estate ledger, the investments part mostly, and decided which business stocks were no longer yielding enough profit and should be sold and what new investments looked promising enough to put money in.
-What he definitely wanted to do was to go into business with the Weasley twins and had the goblin draft a contract naming him a silent partner with 20 % of their venue in exchange for the starting money they would need.
+What he definitely wanted to do was to go into business with the Weasley twins and had the goblin draft a contract naming him a silent partner with twenty per cent of their venue in exchange for the starting money they would need.

 He had found out that being Lord Potter made him the Heir of Gryffindor indeed, even though it meant nothing more than a hereditary seat on the Hogwarts Board of Governors and ownership over the Gryffindor family heirlooms, namely the Sword and the Sorting Hat.
 Anything else was part of the Potter estate already or had been lost over the centuries.
 He tried to be not too disappointed.
 Really, what did he expect, a quarter of Hogwarts?

 With the promise to stay in contact they bid each other goodbye.

 When he finally left the bank it was almost seven in the morning.
 He had made a detour to a counter on his way out and had ordered himself a blood bound money bag linked directly to one of his vaults.
 For a 'small' fee of course.
 No need to refill it manually anymore.